-This opportunity will help local high school seniors realize their dreams of attending college while reducing financial barriers and ensuring a skilled workforce for our communities.
+The NTC Promise provides free college tuition for qualified local high school graduates in the NTC district.
+This opportunity helps high school seniors realize their dreams of attending college while reducing financial barriers and ensuring a skilled workforce for our communities.

 Through the generosity of the NTC Foundation, businesses and individual donors, the cost of tuition and fees will be covered by donated funds after federal and state financial aid (excluding loans and work-study) and scholarships have been applied.